r-lib/pkgdown/tests/testthat/_snaps/markdown.md

       config_math_rendering_(`math-rendering` = 1)
     Condition
       Error in `config_math_rendering_()`:
-      ! template.math-rendering must be a string, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, template.math-rendering must be a string, not the number 1.
     Code
       config_math_rendering_(`math-rendering` = "math")
     Condition
       Error in `config_math_rendering_()`:
-      ! template.math-rendering must be one of mathml, mathjax, and katex, not math. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, template.math-rendering must be one of mathml, mathjax, and katex, not math.